 Grow Your Professional Skills

-Our Continuing Education (CE) courses offer Home Care Aides the opportunity to expand their professional skills and further explore topics most relevant to their Consumer’s needs.
-We offer in-person, instructor-led classes across the state and also offer the Continuing Education courses online.
+Our Continuing Education (CE) courses offer caregivers the opportunity to expand your professional skills and further explore topics most relevant to your clients’ needs.
+We offer in-person, instructor-led classes across the state and also offer CE courses online.

-Because of our commitment to offering necessary classes needed to provide the best care to your Consumers and grow your professional skills, classes are completely paid for by the SEIU 775 Benefits Group as part of the benefits package you receive.
+Because of our commitment to offering necessary classes needed to provide the best care to your clients and grow your professional skills, courses are completely paid for by the SEIU 775 Benefits Group as part of the benefits package you receive.

 Technical Requirements to Take Online CE Courses